Dijkstra Brown Acrylic Pendant Lamp

 Acrylic: often named by its commercial name: Perspex, Plexiglas, Crylux, Acrylite, Lucite, is a thermoplastic.

-Some other Dijkstra lamps in this style
+Some other Dijkstra lamps

 Many thanks to Marjan from Vintage Drachten for the beautiful pictures, text and the enthusiasm.